Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - we also can use ternary operator in the return directely.
 - i learn in form if i use `required` without data passing form can't be submitted.
 - i learn with `ctrl + F5` i can clear cash in the browser.
+- i was using `{}` in map function, and i was wrong i should use `()`
+- ([...todo]) we use sprade operator use it will show also before all todo and right now todo.

 ###### Done Task For Today

-- i have some problem with useSatate with Object so i was practicing.
-- learning passing data from child to parent component.
-- practicing passing data from child to parent component.
-- learning state lifting.
+- learning state lifting principle.
-- Practicing State lifting.
+- Practicing state lifting principal.
-- Revision basic problem solving.
+- revision some previous practice in react.
 -